CamoJackson/Youtube-Thumbnail-Downloader/README.md

 #Making a list of Video ID's

-The format of the text file must be one video id per line If you open the share box and copy this link you want [https://youtu.be/**_Rykmwn0SMWU_**](https://youtu.be/Rykmwn0SMWU) you want the bolded portion
+This programe only works with a maximum of 1000 video ids The format of the text file must be one video id per line If you open the share box and copy this link you want [https://youtu.be/**_Rykmwn0SMWU_**](https://youtu.be/Rykmwn0SMWU) you want the bolded portion
 You can use ref.txt as an example